Customer Service Chatbot: Build vs Buy vs Hire

 Chatwoot — Customer support inbox

-• Open-source alternative to Intercom/Zendesk (see our Chatwoot vs Intercom comparison for the full breakdown)
+• Think of this as your team’s shared inbox for all customer conversations — a free, open-source alternative to tools like Intercom or Zendesk (see our Chatwoot vs Intercom comparison for the full breakdown)

-• Team management: assign conversations, add internal notes, track response times
+• Lets your team assign conversations, add internal notes, and track how quickly they respond

 • Canned responses, automation rules, satisfaction surveys

-• Self-hosted on the same server as n8n
+• Runs on the same server as n8n

-• Reader perk: start on Chatwoot Cloud and get 5% off with code UJR5GXWK
+• Reader perk: start on Chatwoot Cloud and get 5% off with code ACHIYAEN

 WhatsApp Connection (for WhatsApp-based chatbots)